dbdexter-dev/sondedump/README.md

 -----
 ```
 sondedump [options] file_in
+If no filename is specified and PortAudio support has been enabled during
+compilation, samples will be read from an audio device instead.

+   -a, --audio-device <id> Use PortAudio device <id> as input (default: choose interactively)
+   -c, --csv <file>        Output data to <file> in CSV format
    -f, --fmt <format>      Format output lines as <format>
    -g, --gpx <file>        Output GPX track to <file>
    -k, --kml <file>        Output KML track to <file>